github-userx/awesome-instagram-services/README.md

 <br>
 URL: https://famoid.com/get-free-instagram-likes/

 According to the website, you can use this every 24 hours.
-But I have not tested this after 24 hours.
 Takes around 10 min.
 </details>

 <details>